ammrat13/ammrat13.github.io/_drafts/polya_enumeration_proof.md

 decomposed into a product of disjoint cycles, giving well-definedness.
 So, our process from the last two paragraphs will give the same answer every time, even though it wouldn't initially seem like it.

+---

+Well, that was an adventure.
+It took me back as well --- it's been almost a year since I last looked at group theory.
+I'm always surprised at how often it comess up, from ECC to RSA to matrix determinants to sorting and now counting.
+Moreover, it was just a fun exercise to try and figure out this theorem's proof.
+And, I now know more having done it, which is the most I can ask.